 Individually, Jennifer Lawrence is, well, Jennifer Lawrence.
 There were a couple times when I thought Katniss should have shown how she was confused more, while Jen just sort of stood there and frowned into the distance (all she had to do was furrow her brow a little! come on).
 Overall, though, she is Jennifer.
 Lawrence.
 Fantastic job.
 She brings so much depth to the character in just the fact that she is so subtle about the majority of her acting (and then sometimes she makes faces like the one in the elevator when Joanna strips naked, and you’re reminded that this is also the girl who regularly talks about bodily functions in interviews, here).
 I can’t wait to see how she handles Katniss’s emotional journey in the next two films, because girl. can. act.

 Josh Hutcherson‘s Peeta was SO MUCH BETTER in this one than in The Hunger Games, primarily because we actually got to SEE him this time.
 We got Peeta’s sarcasm and self-deprecating humor, and you could really see how much he cares about Katniss.
-(Also: I don’t know how they did it, but he seemed taller in this one.
+(Also, just as a comment: I don’t know how they did it, but he seemed taller in this one.
 Or at least not-quite-as-short-in-comparison-with-Katniss.)

 Sam Claflin is FANTASTIC as Finnick.
 I was a little bit scared going in to see how he’d do, but he was great.
 His accent was wonderful and he very much embodies Finnick’s vibe.
 I’m worried about how attached we’re all going to get to him in Mockingjay Parts 1 + 2.